bizflycloud/terraform-provider-bizflycloud/docs/resources/volume.md

 ---
 subcategory: Cloud Server
-layout: "bizflycloud"
 page_title: "Bizfly Cloud: bizflycloud_volume"
 description: |-
     Provides a Bizfly Cloud Volume resource.
 This can be used to create, modify, and delete volumes.
 ---

 # Resource: bizflycloud_volume

 Provides a Bizfly Cloud Volume resource.
 This can be used to create, modify, and delete volume.

 ## Example Usage

 ```hcl